webstack-builders/webstackbuilders.com/docs/TESTING.md

 Tells Jest how to handle imports, especially for mocking static file imports which Jest can’t handle.
 In webpack projects, we often allow importing things like css files or jpg files, and let a webpack loader plugin take care of loading these resources.
 In a unit test, though, we're running in node.js which doesn't know how to import these, so this tells jest what to do for these.
 */
   moduleNameMapper: {
-    // Mock stylesheets using the `identity-obj-proxy` package '.+\\.(css|styl|less|sass|scss)$': `identity-obj-proxy`,
+    // Mock stylesheets using the `identity-obj-proxy` package.
+    '.+\\.(css|styl|less|sass|scss)$': `identity-obj-proxy`,
     // For other static assets, use a manual mock called `file-mock.js` in the `__mocks__` directory '.+\\.(jpg|jpeg|png|gif|eot|otf|webp|svg|ttf|woff|woff2|mp4|webm|wav|mp3|m4a|aac|oga)$': `<rootDir>/__mocks__/file-mock.js`,
     // Use tsconfig paths from the tsconfig.json file ...paths,
   },
-  // Add a necessary Gatsby global from a file in an array of files that will be included before all tests are run
+  // Add a necessary Gatsby global from a file in an array of files that will be included before all tests are run.
   setupFiles: [`<rootDir>/loadershim.js`],
   testPathIgnorePatterns: [`node_modules`, `\\.cache`, `<rootDir>.*/public`],
   // some DOM APIs such as localStorage need a valid URL
   testURL: `http://localhost`,
-  // Config Jest so that all js/ts or jsx/tsx files will be transformed using a `jest-preprocess.js` file in the project root
+  // Config Jest so that all js/ts or jsx/tsx files will be transformed using a `jest-preprocess.js` file in the project root.
   transform: {
     '^.+\\.[jt]sx?$': '<rootDir>/jest-preprocess.js',
   },
-  // necessary because Gatsby includes un-transpiled ES6 code in node_modules
+  // necessary because Gatsby includes un-transpiled ES6 code in node_modules.
   transformIgnorePatterns: [`node_modules/(?!(gatsby)/)`],
 }
 ```